Academic Promotion Procedure

 The Panel should include at least one member from each gender.

-A Professor from the University of London would normally sit in on meetings of the School Promotions Panel as an observer and report annually to Governing Body.
+A Professor from the University of London would normally sit in on meetings of the School Promotions Panel as an observer and report annually to Board of Trustees.

 The Director of Human Resources will act as Secretary.